 The Welsh Regional Veterinary Centre (WRVC) provides a farm health investigation service to vets and farmers in Wales.
 Every year the team at the WRVC offer a course aimed at potential vets and farm animal vets in particular, giving delegates as wide as possible understanding of the role of vets in agriculture.

 The emphasis will be on those considering studying Veterinary medicine, though other students may find the course of interest.

 RVC Regional Veterinary Centre – South of England: Farm Taster Week

 Kingston Maurward College (KMC) and the RVC introduced this residential course following a demand for youngsters to get the practical farm and veterinary experience required to go into further education in Veterinary sciences.
-This academic year the course will be running from Monday 7th August until Friday 11th August 2017.
-Places are limited, so please enquire as early as you can to avoid disappointment.

 For further information and to book a place please visit KMC's Farming Veterinarian Taster Course.

 RVC Farm Hawkshead: Dairy Day

 This day's dairy experience is ideal for Year 12 students and we will announce dates once they are confirmed.